verdaccio/verdaccio/docs/what-is-verdaccio.md

 ## Using Verdaccio

-Using verdaccio with any node package manager client is straightforward
+Using verdaccio with any node package manager client is quite straightforward.

 ![registry](/svg/npm_install.svg)

-either globally for all your projects
+You can use a custom registry either setting globally for all your projects

 ```
 npm set registry http://localhost:4873
 ```

-or by command line
+or by command line as argument `--registry` in npm (slightly different un yarn)

 ```
 npm install lodash --registry http://localhost:4873